gianlucamangiapelo/wdio-azure-devops-service/README.md

 ### organizationUrl

-The base url of your Azure DevOps instance
+The base url of your Azure DevOps instance.

 Example: `"https://dev.azure.com/gianlucamangiapelo"`